 It is critical to take any strong pain in your penis or testicles seriously.
 Testicular torsion or “twisting of the testes” is rare (1 out of 4000 guys’ under the age of 25 per year) but it is important for boys/young men to know about it because surgical treatments are needed right away to save the testes.
 Without surgery within a few hours of the pain starting, the testicle doesn’t get enough blood to survive and may need to be removed.
-There are also problems (like infections) which can cause pain around the penis, which a doctor may need to treat, so it’s important to get checked out if you are at all concerned.
+There are also problems (like infections) which can cause pain in the groin and scrotum or around the penis, which a doctor may need to treat, so it’s important to get checked out if you are at all concerned.

 In most guys, the testicles are correctly attached to the scrotum (the sac below the penis).
 The risk of testicular torsion is higher in boys/young men who have a rare condition (“bell clapper” deformity) in which the testicles aren’t correctly attached to the scrotum.
 Read on to learn more about this rare, but serious condition.

 Testicular torsion is a medical condition that can occur in males.
 It occurs most commonly in boys and young men between the ages of 12-18, but can also occur before birth, or later in life.
 What happens with testicular torsion is that the spermatic cord rotates and cuts off blood flow to the testicle.
 Without blood flow the testis will eventually die.

 Yes.
 Testicular torsion is a serious condition, and needs to be fixed as quickly as possible.
 If blood flow isn’t restored to the testicle within approximately 6 hours, the testicle can die.
 In fact, the most common cause of testicle loss with testicular torsion is delay in treatment.

 - Swelling of the scrotum (sack that holds the testicles)